14th Street/Eighth Avenue station: IND Eighth Avenue Line platforms

 The 14th Street station is an express station on the IND Eighth Avenue Line that has four tracks and two island platforms.
+The station is served by the A and E trains at all times, as well as the C train at all times except late nights.
+The C and E trains use the local tracks; the A train uses the express tracks during the daytime and the local tracks at night.
 It is the southernmost Eighth Avenue Line station that is under Eighth Avenue itself.
 South of here, the line curves east to Sixth Avenue via Greenwich Avenue.

-During daytime hours, C and E trains stop on the outer, local tracks, while A trains stop on the center, express tracks.
-During late-night hours, all service is on the local tracks.
-Both outer track walls have a medium yellow-orange trim line with a terracotta brown border.
-It's set in a two-high course, a pattern usually reserved for local stations.
+The walls of the station contain yellow tile bands with darker yellow borders.
+Since 14th Street is an express station, it originally had a wider tile band than local stations.
+The tile colors are intended to help riders identify their station more easily, part of a color-coded tile system for the entire Independent Subway System.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan; on the Eighth Avenue Line, the tiles change color at the next express station to the north.
+As such, the yellow tiles used at the 14th Street station were also used on 23rd Street, the local station to the north; the next express station, 34th Street–Penn Station, used a different tile color.
 "14th" is written in black on the white tiles below the trim line.
+The original 1931 trim line was a three-tile, high, deep yellow-orange set without a border.

 Both platforms have yellow I-beam-columns running along the center of the platform.
-The original 1931 trim line was a three tiles high deep yellow-orange set without a border.
 There are many staircases and one elevator per platform leading up to the full-length mezzanine above, which has a trim line, name tablets, and columns that are held in the same style as the platform below.